roys/cewler/README.md

   -h, --help            show this help message and exit -d DEPTH, --depth DEPTH
-                        directory path depth to crawl, 0 for unlimited (default: 2) -l, --lowercase       lowercase all parsed words
+                        directory path depth to crawl, 0 for unlimited (default: 2) -js, --include-js     include JavaScript from external files and <script> tags -l, --lowercase       lowercase all parsed words
   -m MIN_WORD_LENGTH, --min-word-length MIN_WORD_LENGTH
   -o OUTPUT, --output OUTPUT
-                        file were to stream and store wordlist instead of screen (default: screen) -r RATE, --rate RATE  requests per second (default: 20) -s {all,children,exact}, --subdomain_strategy {all,children,exact}
+                        file were to stream and store wordlist instead of screen (default: screen) -ou OUTPUT_URLS, --output-urls OUTPUT_URLS
+                        file were to stream and store URLs visited (default: not outputted) -r RATE, --rate RATE  requests per second (default: 20) -s {all,children,exact}, --subdomain_strategy {all,children,exact}
                         allow crawling [all] domains, including children and siblings, only [exact] the same (sub)domain (default), or same domain and any belonging [children]